Where to find the best tacos in Tijuana

 Is Tijuana safe?

-No, not particularily.
+No, not particularly.
 Tijuana has a complicated history of security.
-Travelers need to take some basic precautions in order to maximize their injoymnet.
+Travelers need to take some basic precautions to maximize their enjoyment.

 I recommend taking a look at the full 6,000-word article on safety in Tijuana to learn how to avoid the most common risks and scams.